 Common Ground Education Program

-So far, we have involved more than 2,000 people in 192 conservation-focused programs across the state.
-The topics discussed at these events include (but are not limited to) renewable energy, water quality, and land stewardship.
+Throughout the year, we are hosting conservation-focused programs and conversations across the state.
+The topics discussed at these events include (but are not limited to) clean energy, water quality and conservation, soil health, and land stewardship.
 At these events, we are reaching people who are passionate about conservation but have never before been involved in their community to make a difference on behalf of the environment.

-We have formalized partnerships with five different organizations across the state to host our organizers at their offices: Nebraska Crane Trust, Keep North Platte and Lincoln County Beautiful, Upper Big Blue Natural Resources District, Fontenelle Forest, and Lauritzen Gardens.
-In addition, we have partnered with more than 152 organizations to host educational programs and support our common work.
+We have formalized partnerships with various organizations across the state who host our organizers including: Nebraska Crane Trust, Keep North Platte and Lincoln County Beautiful, and Lauritzen Gardens.
+In addition, we have partnered with more than 175 organizations to host educational programs and support our common work.
 We are reaching out not just to organizations that focus on conservation, but also to organizations that serve the community in other ways.
 For example, we have connected not only with Natural Resources Districts, University Extension, and Public Power Districts, but also with Chambers of Commerce, Public Health Departments, and social service organizations.

 An important component of the Common Ground Program is canvassing door to door to meet people where they are.
 This is important because Common Ground isn’t just about engaging people who are already passionate about the environment.
 This program is about building connections with Nebraskans who are not knowledgeable or concerned about our environment and growing the base of people across the state who see themselves as conservationists.